What government accounts do I need for employees? (Employee Series)

 The last things that we’ll mention are the New Hire Reporting requirements and Employment Eligibility Verification (Form I-9) process.

-Some payroll softwares will automatically send in the New Hire reports for you when you enter them into the system, so that’s another thing to look for in your payroll system.
+Some payroll softwares will automatically send in the New Hire reports for you when you enter them into the system, so that’s another helpful service to look for when choosing your payroll software.

-The Employment Eligibility Verification process, that uses Form I-9 is to ensure that the employee is eligible to work in the United States.
+The Employment Eligibility Verification process (using Form I-9) ensures your new employee is eligible to work in the United States.
 The employee must fill out the I-9 Form and provide it to your company with one or two forms of identification.
-Your company must then verify this information in person and sign off on the form.
-This form is just kept in your records.
+Your company must then verify this information in-person and sign the form.
+Then all you’ll need to do is ensure this form is kept in your records.

-Now with hiring remote employees, the US Citizen and Immigration Services has created a portal called E-Verify to complete the process online, where you don’t physically handle the forms of identification.
-There is an application and training your company must go through before being able to use E-Verify to complete the I-9 remotely.
+With hiring remote employees, the US Citizen and Immigration Services has created a portal called E-Verify to complete the process online, so you don’t need to physically handle the forms of identification.
+There is an application and training that your company must go through before being able to use E-Verify to complete the I-9 form remotely.

-We wish the world of hiring an employee and processing payroll were easy, but it’s definitely not!
-We hope these guides will help to make it easier for you to navigate these new waters of being not only a small business owner, but also an employer.
+We know the world of hiring an employee and processing payroll isn’t easy, but we hope these guides will support you in the process and make it easier for you to navigate these new waters of being not only a small business owner, but also an employer.

 No assurance is given that the information provided in this blog is comprehensive in its coverage or that it’s suitable in dealing with each individual’s particular situation.
 This blog article exists to provide general information only and does not constitute tax or legal advice, and cannot be used or substituted for tax or legal advice.
 Savvy Bird Consulting, LLC is not responsible for the implementation or outcomes this material may have.